-Your main work will be a small-group research project working with SFI mentors.
-Prior to your SFI residency you will be encouraged to complete SFI’s MOOC “Introduction to Complexity.”
-You will also attend part of SFI’s flagship Complex Systems Summer School and attend tutorials on the basics of data analysis, including concepts from computation, linear algebra, and statistics throughout the summer.
+An REU's main work is a small-group research project working with SFI mentors.
+Prior to SFI residency they are encouraged to complete SFI’s MOOC “Introduction to Complexity.”
+They will also attend part of SFI’s flagship Complex Systems Summer School and attend tutorials on the basics of data analysis, including concepts from computation, linear algebra, and statistics throughout the summer.

 For more information and to apply, visit the REU course page, and click the "APPLY NOW" button.